Isoparametric hypersurfaces in Randers space forms

 { \parskip .005 truein \baselineskip 3pt \lineskip 3pt

-{{\bf Abstract:} In this paper, we discuss anisotropic submanifolds and isoparametric hypersurfaces in a Randers space form~$(N,F)$ with the navigation datum~$(h,W)$.
-We find that~$(N, F, d\mu_{BH})$ and~$(N,h)$ have the same isoparametric hypersurfaces although, in general, their isoparametric functions are different.
-This implies that the classification of isoparametric hypersurfaces in a Randers space form is the same as that in Riemannian case.
-Lastly, we give some examples of isoparametric functions in Randers space forms. \vs{5pt}
+{{\bf Abstract:} In this paper, we give the complete classifications of isoparametric hypersurfaces in Randers space forms.
+By studying the principal curvatures of anisotropic submanifolds in a Randers space~$(N,F)$ with the navigation data~$(h,W)$, we find that a Randers space form $(N, F, d\mu_{BH})$ and the corresponding Riemannian space $(N,h)$ have the same isoparametric hypersurfaces, but in general, their isoparametric functions are different.
+We give a necessary and sufficient condition for an isoparametric function of $(N,h)$ to be isoparametric on $(N, F, d\mu_{BH})$, from which we get some examples of isoparametric functions. \vs{5pt}